ShreeyaKamath/CCE-LABS-MITMANIPAL/README.md

 # CCE-LABS-MITMANIPAL
-This is a repo containing codes of labs starting from 5th sem
+This is a repo containing codes of labs starting from 5th sem.